-But policies and standards are not the only way to protect your data and assets.
+However, policies and standards are not the only way to protect your data and assets.
 Non-disclosure agreements are also a great way to legally ensure you won’t end up with stolen information, data leaks, or other cybercrimes.
 Pay attention to how a potential vendor reacts to you offering them to sign an NDA — if they don’t have malevolent intentions or have nothing to hide, they won’t oppose that.

 We ensure absolute data security while cooperating with our customers.
 Learn more about us.

-Solution: Making your approach more structured
+Solution: Make your approach more structured

 Adding structure to your communication process helps you see the entire process and everyone’s part in it more clearly.
-Start by incorporating a particular hierarchy even if your company is not used to it.
+Start by incorporating a particular hierarchy, even if your company is not used to it.
 Then, add various levels of communication that involve specific groups of people working on the same issues.

 Make sure that every detail is discussed throughout the entire development process.
 Have scheduled progress reviews, frequent sessions, and multi-formatted meetings to determine the problems as soon as they appear to avoid dragging them on.

 Another way of preventing miscommunication problems in the future is to ensure your outsourcing vendor has all the information from the start.
 They have to have a full picture of your needs and demands to work with them properly.
 So, provide complete documentation, including internal guides, strategies, and databases, show around your work process, and have comprehensive discussions with all team members.